 VTT has extensive experience and knowhow on carbon capture and utilisation or storage (CCU and CCS).
 We have developed numerous solutions and use cases for different industries, always with the same goal in mind: mitigating – or even reversing – climate change while creating valuable new products utilising CO2 as raw material.

 With our technology, the pure carbon dioxide from limestone can be captured and a) stored b) used directly as a product or c) further refined into fuels and chemicals.

 We also have decades of deep systemic knowhow on industrial electrification methods and phenomenon management.

 Video: Towards zero-emission factories

 Excited response from the industry

-The initial reactions rotary kiln from our industry partners have been overwhelmingly positive.
+Our industry partners’ initial reactions to VTT’s unique rotary kiln have been overwhelmingly positive.
 We look forward to working with more companies and industries to realise the potential of the electric rotary kiln in the decarbonisation of different industrial processes.

-It’s exciting to see properties of CaO produced in the best experiment points are very near to product-grade burnt lime.
+It has been exciting to see that the properties of best calcium oxides produced during the tests have been very close to product-grade burnt lime.

 Meet our experts